Read our 2016 Report Card for Grayson.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Grayson is shown as a purple triangle. (analysis methodology)

-Grayson sponsors bills primarily in these issue areas:
+Grayson sponsored bills primarily in these issue areas:

 Some of Grayson’s most recently sponsored bills include...

 - H.R.
 6507 (114th): To amend section 552 of title 5, United States Code (commonly known ...

 - H.R.
 6506 (114th): To provide that the President shall be financially responsible for any additional ...

 - H.R.
 6505 (114th): Andrew Joseph III Act of 2016